heroku/node-heroku-client/docs/oauthAuthorization.md

 ### `refresh_token:expires_in`

-*Seconds until oauth refresh token expires; may be `null` for a refresh token with indefinite lifetime.*
+*seconds until OAuth refresh token expires; may be `null` for a refresh token with indefinite lifetime.*

 Example | Serialized? | Type
 --- | --- | ---